StillNotWorking/LMS-helper-script/camilladsp/README.md

 To access CamillaDSP open a web browser with adress `[IP adress to RPi:5000]`

-CamillaDSP version 2 have some changes made to filter configuration files.
+Configuration files for CamillaDSP version 2 are not compatible with previous version.
 If the system already had an older install this script move old files to `/home/pi/camilladsp_old` directory.

 ***NOTE: If you already have a DAC configured and this had you disable local sound with `#dtparam=audio=on` in `/boot/config.txt` there will be no sound from the headphone out.***
 # Configure Playback Device (DAC)
-From the CamillaGUI web page click the `Devices` tab and configure the `Playback device`.
-If you don't remember your DAC's name you might get lucky using `hw:0,0,0` or `hw:1,0,0`.
-But this might fail at next reboot.
-Better to use `aplay -l` from a terminal window to list audio devices and then use the DAC's short name listet after the `card x:` like this:
+From the CamillaGUI web page click the `Devices` tab and select the `Playback device` from the dropdown list.
-`card 4: Amanero [Combo384 Amanero], device 0: USB Audio [USB Audio]` From this string here is what we will type in the CamillaDSP web configuration box: **hw:Amanero:0:0**
+From this string here is what we will type in the CamillaDSP web configuration box: **hw:Amanero:0:0**
 # What is CamillaDSP
 It's tool to create audio processing pipelines for applications such as active crossovers or room correction.
 Sqeezelite's PCM stream goes to Alsa Loopback where CamillaDSP picks it up and do high quality FP64 digital processing before passing it on to desiered output, — typical for a headless RPi a sound card configured with Alsa.